6 Strategies For Handling Festive Family Friction

 Unsolicited opinions (expressed with brutal family honesty) can push you to lash out.
 Press your mental pause button and switch on your protective shield.

 It sounds kind of wacky, but don’t knock it ‘til you’ve tried it.
-When someone’s questioning your gravy making technique, take a deep breath and imagine your shield.
+When someone’s questioning your gravy making technique, take a deep breath and imagine your protective shield.

 While you can’t control anyone else’s behaviour you can control your reaction to it.
 Rise above it, let it go and refuse to let it affect you.